Ewood Bridge and Edenfield railway station: History

 On 25 September 1916, a 179 m long German military Zeppelin airship flew over the area, attempting to inflict damage on the transport system.
 It dropped bombs on Ewood Bridge station which was destroyed.

-The station was closed on 3 June 1972.
+The last train called on 3 June 1972.
 The line was later reopened by the preserved East Lancashire Railway using a new (and replacement) station, Irwell Vale just south of the old site of Ewood Bridge.